 Project Identification Number AR_SHRFPAY_2022

 Project Expenditure Category 4-Premium Pay

 Project Expenditure Subcategory 4.1-Public Sector Employees

 Status To Completion Completed

 Adopted Budget \$361,923.00

 Program Income Earned \$0.00

 Program Income Expended \$0.00

 Total Cumulative Obligations \$361,923.00

 Total Cumulative Expenditures \$361,923.00

-Current Period Obligations \$361,923.00
+Current Period Obligations \$0.00

-Current Period Expenditures \$361,923.00
+Current Period Expenditures \$0.00

 Project Description \$5,000 in premium pay to each eligible sheriff's office employee that performed duties that exposed them to Covid 19.

 Sectors Designated as Essential Critical Infrastructure Sectors Public Safety Staff

 Number of workers to be served 49

-Employees performed essential work as defined by the Department of the Treasury as work involving regular
+Premium Pay Narrative Employees performed essential work as defined by the Department of the Treasury as work involving regular in-person interactions.

-Premium Pay Narrative in-person interactions.
 This project is complete.

 Number of workers to be served with premium pay in K-12 schools 0

-Project Name: Neighborhood Rec Improvements - Woodland Park - Restroom Facilities
+Project Name: Neighborhood Recreation Improvements - Woodland Park Restroom and Therapeutic

 Project Identification Number AR_WDLAND_2022

 Project Expenditure Category 6-Revenue Replacement

 Project Expenditure Subcategory 6.1-Provision of Government Services

 Status To Completion

-Adopted Budget \$525,000.00
+Adopted Budget \$529,259.00

 Program Income Earned \$0.00

 Program Income Expended \$0.00

-Total Cumulative Obligations \$522,600.00
+Total Cumulative Obligations \$526,859.00

-Total Cumulative Expenditures \$95,352.00
+Total Cumulative Expenditures \$483,756.00

-Current Period Obligations \$95,352.00
+Current Period Obligations \$388,404.00

-Current Period Expenditures \$95,352.00
+Current Period Expenditures \$388,404.00

-Project Description This project will greatly enhance Woodland Park by replacing the existing restroom building.
-The existing restroom building is beyond the end of life with frequent failures.
-The current design has been identified as a serious safety concern related to drug use and loitering and is not ADA compliant.
-This project will make the park more accessible by renovating the existing restrooms to comply with ADA.
+This project greatly enhanced Woodland Park by replacing the existing restroom and therapeutic recreation building.
+The previous building was beyond the end of life with frequent failures.
+The previous design was identified as a

+Project Description serious safety concern related to drug use and loitering and is not ADA compliant.
+This project made the park more accessible by renovating the existing restrooms and therapeutic recreation building to comply with ADA.
 These improvements were included in the Lexington Parks and Recreation Master Plan, but have not been funded due to lack of funding availability.
 Budgets for FY2020 and FY2021 were greatly impacted by COVID-19, and resulted in projects being held or not funded on a regular schedule.
 This is considered a park enhancement, and will provide an opportunity to increase usability of an existing recreation space.
-Construction of parks is considered a general service of LFUCG, and is therefore an eligible expense under EC 6.1 - Provision of Government Services.
+Construction of parks is considered a general service of LFUCG, and is therefore an eligible expense under EC 6.1 - Provision of Government Services. --------------------- ---

-Project Name: Neighborhood Rec Improvements - Southland Park - Access Improvement Parking Rep.
+Project Name: Neighborhood Rec Improvements - Southland Park Access Improvement Parking